21. Periodic boundary condition in a quantum dot in FD-SOI

 We use the set_applied_potential

-method to set the potential for each clavier gate activation and then solve the
+method to set the potential for each clavier gate and the back-gate activation and then solve the

 electrostatics of the device to find the confinement potential.